samhenrigold/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/notification-mirroring.md

 You occasionally might have a device-specific notification that you don't want to be mirrored to other devices.
 You can prevent a specific notification from being mirrored by setting the **Mirroring** property on the toast notification.
 Currently, this mirroring property can only be set on local notifications (it can not be specified when sending a WNS push notification).

-**Known Issue**: Retrieving the Mirroring property via the `ToastNotificationHistory.GetHistory()` API's will always return the default value (**Allowed**) rather than the option you specified.
+**Known Issue**: Retrieving the Mirroring property via the `ToastNotificationHistory.GetHistory()` APIs will always return the default value (**Allowed**) rather than the option you specified.
 Don't worry, everything is functional - it's only retrieving the value that's broken.

 ```csharp
 var toast = new ToastNotification(xml)